By Jason Hornady, VP, Sales and Marketing

 InSight: Complete the sentence: “If I could change one thing in this industry, it would be…”

 Hornady: Hunter/firearm safety would be a mandatory class in all schools.
-That would be a great start to debunking the myth that firearms, shooting and hunting are a bad thing.
+That would be a great start to debunking the myth that firearms, shooting, and hunting are bad things.
 It would also remind America how much fun shooting can be and how much of our history and culture involves shooting.